Pet insurance with dental cover

 Does pet insurance cover dental treatment?

-Not all pet insurance providers or policies cover full dental treatment for dogs and cats, but all of our policies have some cover for dental treatment.
+Not all pet insurance providers or plans cover full dental treatment for dogs and cats, but all of our plans have some cover for dental treatment.

-Our Complete policy will cover your pet for dental accidents and illness up to the vet fee limit of £15,000, as long as they’ve had a dental check-up within the last twelve months, and you’ve followed any vet-recommended dental treatments within six months.
+Our Complete Care, Standard Care Pre-existing and Standard Care plans will cover your pet for dental accidents and illness, as long as they’ve had a dental check-up within the last twelve months, and you’ve followed any vet-recommended dental treatments within six months.

 long haired dog baring teeth on tan background

-Why include dental cover with a pet insurance policy?
+Why include dental cover with a pet insurance plan?

 It’s a truth universally acknowledged by pet parents that dogs (and cats) love to chew.
 Unfortunately this can lead to more than just ruined shoes – it can also cause problems like chipped or broken teeth if they chow down on something hard or sharp.
 Painful for your pet, potentially pricey for you.

 Having dental cover included with your pet insurance can give you peace of mind, knowing you’re covered if your pet injures their teeth or mouth in an accident.
-That’s why all of our policies include cover for dental accidents as standard.
+That’s why all of our plans include cover for dental accidents as standard, with Essential Care including dental accident cover up to £1k.

 Just like us, pets can also come down with dental problems caused by illness – like gum disease.
-Dental health problems like this may also need vet treatment, which can be covered under our Complete policy.
+Dental health problems like this may also need vet treatment, which can be covered under our Complete Care and Standard Care plans.

 What dental issues are covered by our pet insurance?

-• Dental accidents up to your chosen cover limit
+• Dental illness up to your chosen cover limit with our Complete Care, Standard Care Pre-existing and Standard Care plans.

-• Pre-existing conditions if they’ve been free from signs, symptoms, treatment, medication or advice for two years.
+• Pre-existing conditions if they’ve been free from signs, symptoms, treatment, medication or advice for two years before your policy start date.

 What dental treatment isn’t covered by our pet insurance?